-Members of the Presbyterian, Roman Catholic, and Mormon churches all call themselves Christians—yet they also maintain significantly divergent theologies and practices.
-Ecumenical movements attempt to bridge those differences, although such efforts remain controversial.
+Members of the Protestant, Orthodox, Roman Catholic, and Mormon churches all call themselves Christians—yet they also maintain theologies and practices that diverge in significant ways.
+Ecumenical organizations such as the World Council of Churches and the National Association of Evangelicals attempt to bridge those differences, although such efforts remain controversial.

-The primary instrument of the ecumenical movement is the World Council of Churches, now including more than 300 Protestant and Orthodox churches from every continent.
+The primary instrument of the ecumenical movement is the World Council of Churches, which now includes more than 350 Protestant and Orthodox churches from every continent.
 The Council does not seek to become a “super-church,” but rather a “fellowship of churches,” a forum for exploring and expressing the common faith of the church in witness and in service.
 Through the WCC, Christians in the United States, for example, are linked in communication, prayer, and action with Christians in South Africa or Sri Lanka.
 While the Roman Catholic Church is not a member of the WCC, it works actively with the Council through the Pontifical Council for Promoting Christian Unity and through a long-standing Joint Working Group of the WCC and the Vatican.